xGigaa/giga.is/README.md

 Just a git repo of my website.
+I'm not a webdev so my code sucks, no bully plz.